ajfite/baseball-pi/readme.md

 Instructions:

 1. Download the source using your preffered method
-2. in the source director
+2. in the source directory

 ```bash
 mkdir build